• Home

 When Will the ETIAS System Come into Effect?

-Now being postponed to launch in 2024, there is no confirmed date at the moment.
-However, as always, we will update information here once a launch date is publicly announced.
+We will update the information here once a launch date is publicly announced.